 TRICARE Consumer Watch shows what TRICARE Prime enrollees in your service say about their healthcare in the Health Care Survey of DoD Beneficiaries (HCSDB).
-Every quarter, a representative sample of TRICARE beneficiaries are asked about their care in the last 12 months and the results are adjusted for age and health status and reported in this publication.
+Every quarter, a representative sample of adult TRICARE beneficiaries are asked about their care in the last 12 months and the results are adjusted for age and health status and reported in this publication.
+This publication reports results for beneficiaries under age 65.
+These results are compared to civilian benchmarks which are adjusted for age and health status to match the population of TRICARE beneficiaries.

 The HCSDB includes questions from the Consumer Assessment of Healthcare Providers and Systems (CAHPS), a survey designed to help consumers choose among health plans.
-Benchmark data, from the National Committee for Quality Assurance (NCQA) for 2018, are used in calculating benchmarks.
+Benchmark data comes from the National Committee for Quality Assurance (NCQA) for 2018 as well as the U.S. Department of Health and Human Services Healthy People 2020 (HP2020) goals.